|HMRC Reference:Notice 700/62 (July 2013)||View Change History|

 Remember, any invoice must conform with the rules for a self-billed VAT invoice in paragraph 4.2.

 If you do make individual agreements with your suppliers on the same date, and the agreements all expire on the same date (for example, you have agreed with all of your suppliers to operate VAT self-billing for a period of 12 months from today's date) you may find it difficult to review all of the agreements on the same date.
-In such a situation you may, if you wish, review them on a rolling basis spread over 6 to 12 months.
+In such a situation you may, if you wish, review the agreements on a rolling basis spread over 6 to 12 months.

 If you are providing self-billed invoices to a supplier for a period of less than 12 months, you will not normally need to review the agreement.